Tralgar/copyvore/README.md

 ### Installing

+You need to create a database named 'copyvore', with phpmyadmin for example or db-common when you download & install mysql-server.

-Then, go to your web development directory
+Then, go to your web development directory :
 ```
 git clone https://github.com/Tralgar/copyvore.git
 cd copyvore
 composer install
 ```

 ### Run It !

+edit the copyvore/.env to change ids for database connection.

 ```
 php bin/console server:run